msjimc/AgileMultiIdeogram/guide/README.md

 #### NGS variant data

-***Important Note: VCF files should only contain data for single individual.***
+***Important Note: VCF files should only contain data for a single individual.***

-To use NGS derived variant data, save the variants in the VCF format as '__*.vcf__' or with optional compression using gzip  as '__*.vcf.gz__' files and place all these VCF files in an empty folder and select it by pressing the ```VCF``` button.
-Likewise, when using variant data formatted as genome VCF files as '__*.g.vcf__' or with compression as '__*.g.vcf.gz__' files and place the files in a single folder and select the folder using the ```gVCF``` button.
+To use NGS derived variant data, save the variants in the VCF format with the '__*.vcf__' file extension or with optional compression using gzip with the '__*.vcf.gz__' file extensions and place all these VCF files in an empty folder and select it by pressing the ```VCF``` button.
+Likewise, when using variant data formatted as genome VCF files as '__*.g.vcf__' or with compression as '__*.g.vcf.gz__' files, place the files in a single folder and select this folder using the ```gVCF``` button.

+ Do not mix *.vcf and *.g.vcf files in the same folder.

 ##### VCF analysis Options

-By default variants without an RS id are ignored, ticking the ```Include variants with no RS ID``` checkbox options will override this behaviour and include all single base variants.
+By default variants without an RS id are ignored, ticking the ```Include variants with no RS ID``` checkbox option will override this behaviour and include all single base variants.

 When processing a variant ```AgileMultiIdeogram``` uses the read depth data of the alleles to determine the variants genotype rather than use the value in the VCF files.
-However, checking the ```Use genotype in VCF file``` checkbox will instead direct ```AgileMultiIdeogram``` to use the genotype in the VCF file.
+However, checking the ```Use genotype in VCF file``` checkbox will direct ```AgileMultiIdeogram``` to use the genotype in the VCF file.
 For high quality data derived from  alignments with a high read depth, this option makes little difference, but for data derived from lower read depth data or variants called with relaxed parameters, this may adversely affect the analysis.

 Selecting ```Use genotype in VCF file``` or ```Include variants with no RS ID``` will affect all the VCF files in an analysis, but not the g.vcf files.